 To give you an idea of what I'm talking about, check out the photos below of Bunnie Barreras, followed by Michelle Lewin.

-Michelle Lewin's bodyfat is like negative 2%, so everyone can tell with absolutely certain she's had an augmentation.
+Michelle Lewin's bodyfat is like negative 2%, so everyone can tell with absolutely certain she's had a breast augmentation.
 I'm not saying that's a bad thing at all, it's just something you should be aware of.

 The photos below of Ana Cheri and Jen Mateo will give you a really good idea of what I'm talking about.
 It isn't their body type or implant type that's making the difference here... it's all about the CC's.